sveltia/sveltia-cms/README.md

 - [Open Authoring](https://decapcms.org/docs/open-authoring/)
 - [Nested Collections](https://decapcms.org/docs/collection-nested/)

+### Compatibility with Static CMS

+We plan to provide partial compatibility with [Static CMS](https://github.com/StaticJsCMS/static-cms), a now-defunct fork of Netlify CMS.
+We’ll update this README with more details as our development progresses.

+- The KeyValue widget is already implemented in Sveltia CMS.
+- The UUID widget is also implemented, but with different options.
+- The `prefix` and `suffix` options for the Boolean, Number and String widgets are implemented as `before_input` and `after_input` in Sveltia CMS.
+Our `prefix` and `suffix` options for the String widget are literally a prefix and suffix to the value.
+- `CMS.registerIcon()` won’t be supported, as Sveltia CMS includes Material Symbols for [custom collection icons](#using-a-custom-icon-for-a-collection).

 ### Other notes

 - Make sure you’re using the latest stable version of a web browser.
 Firefox ESR and its derivatives, including Tor Browser and Mullvad Browser, are not supported, although they may still work.
 The [local repository workflow](#working-with-a-local-git-repository) requires Chrome, Edge or another Chromium-based browser.
 - Sveltia CMS requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it only works with HTTPS, `localhost` or `127.0.0.1` URLs.
 If you’re running a remote server yourself and it’s served over HTTP, get a TLS certificate from [Let’s Encrypt](https://letsencrypt.org/).
 - The GitLab backend requires GitLab 16.3 or later.
-- We plan to provide partial compatibility with now-discontinued Static CMS.
-The KeyValue widget is already implemented.
 - Found a compatibility issue or other missing feature?
 [Let us know](https://github.com/sveltia/sveltia-cms/issues/new?labels=bug).
+Bear in mind that undocumented behaviour can easily be overlooked!

 ## Getting started